frikky/vimconfig/README.md

 Add vimium<br>

 # Todo
-Run su with commands to automate everything.
+* Run su with commands to automate everything.
-Convert python script to bash script
+* Convert python script to bash script
+* Do the above steps all in the script.
+Should be possible somehow \o/